Reference

 Next, I will be dressing my loom.
 If there are any questions about what I am doing here, fire away in the comments.

-4 thoughts on “Begin the Beguine
+4 responses to “Begin the Beguine”

 1. I love the color of your Cabin Cove silk, Dave is one of my favorite dyers.
 I took a rigid heddle weaving class, but I didn’t find it too exciting.
 I appreciate all the detail in your blog and look forward to seeing more.

-2. I am glad you are posting about weaving.
+I am glad you are posting about weaving.
 It may get me going again!

 3. Thank you for the detailed look at how you do your prepping.
 I learned me some stuff here. 🙂 Thank you